 If a TTP is agreed, interest will probably be charged on the amount to be paid, but penalties may be lifted if you have made contact with HMRC quickly, and acted responsibly to redress your situation.

-Once you have put together a strong case in favour of being granted extra time to pay, you need to phone HMRC, or seek the help of a professional Insolvency Practitioner who will negotiate on your behalf.
+Once you have put together a strong case in favour of being granted extra time to pay, you need to phone HMRC, or seek the help of a licensed insolvency practitioner who will negotiate on your behalf.

 But what constitutes a ‘strong’ case?
 This means presenting a realistic proposal in terms of what you can afford to pay, backed up by evidence in the form of: